mjneary10/shaunagra-test/content/cards/christmas/_index.md

 title = "Personalised christmas cards" description = "Are you looking for a perfect christmas card, well check out my range of cards that are handmade in Ireland.
 I am sure to have one that suits to make the perfect keepsake christmas card."
 +++

+Are you looking for a perfect christmas card, well check out my range of cards that are handmade in Ireland.
+I am sure to have one that suits to make the perfect keepsake christmas card.